CLAN MACFARLANE WORLDWIDE, INC.

 (1) Assist hosting Delegates in planning the Annual Membership Meeting;

-(2) Serve as advisors and liaisons to the state and regional Delegates for representation at Highland games, gatherings, and festivals;
+(2) Serve as advisors and liaisons to the state/province delegates for representation at Highland games, gatherings, and festivals;

-(3) Provide guidance for representing the corporation at tents with the Tent Bible; and
+(3) Provide guidance for representing the corporation at tents with the Tent handbook; and

-(4) Provide all necessary forms for enrolling new members at games and gatherings.
+(4) Provide all necessary forms and banners for soliciting/enrolling new members at games and gatherings.

-Section 8.1.2 Membership Committee.
-The Membership Committee shall:
+Section 9.1.2 Membership Committee.
+The Membership Committee will:

 (1) Oversee the smooth processing of all applications for membership;

 (2) Answer all inquiries concerning membership;